1994 Stanley Cup New York Rangers

 The Rangers’ Mike Keenan finally won the big one after coaching three finals losers in Philadelphia and Chicago.

-“There's a calm feeling, a sense of pride,” said Keenan, whose rumored move to to manage the Red Wings spiced the final week of the longest NHL season on with .
+“There’s a calm feeling, a sense of pride,” said Keenan, whose rumored move to Detroit to manage the Red Wings spiced the final week of the longest NHL season on record with controversy.

 “People don’t understand how difficult it is to win the Stanley Cup anywhere, but to win in New York City it takes every ounce of energy you have.”